mmstrouth/Election_Analysis/README.md

 - The winner of the election was Diana DeGette, who received 73.8% of the vote and 272,892 votes.

 ## Election Audit Summary
+Thank you for the opportunity to provide these services to your electorate.
+The developed code can continued to be used in future electiions with only minor changes.
+The first, and possibly most important update to the script, will be the election results csv file (which should be named with the year).

+insert

+I also recommend that you ensure that your new csv file follow the same set-up as the first provided with the following column headers, listed in order: ballot ID, county name, and candidate name.
+If the set-up is not the same the following code will need to be updated to reference the correct column.
+It's important to note that in this coding language, counting of columns starts with 0, therefore the ballot ID was 0, county name was 1, and candidate name was 2; thus, the number in [] would need to be updated with any column header changes.

+insert